openjdk/panama-foreign/doc/panama_memaccess.md

 ### Segment allocators and custom arenas

 Memory allocation is often a bottleneck when clients use off-heap memory.
 The FFM API therefore includes a `SegmentAllocator` interface to define operations to allocate and initialize memory segments.
 As a convenience, the `Arena` interface extends the `SegmentAllocator` interface so that arenas can be used to allocate native segments.
-In other words, `Arena` is a "one stop shop" for flexible allocation and timely deallocation of off-heap memory:
+In other words, `Arena` is a "one-stop shop" for flexible allocation and timely deallocation of off-heap memory:

 ```java
 FileChannel channel = ...